The short answer

 Why Frenchies in rescues?

-Medical cost overwhelm (BOAS, IVDD, allergies), pandemic-era impulse buy surrenders, allergies in household, lifestyle changes, heat-related crises, behavioural issues from poor breeding.
+Medical cost overwhelm (BOAS, IVDD, allergies), pandemic-era impulse buy surrenders, allergies in household, lifestyle changes, heat-related crises, and behavioural issues from poor breeding.

 How long do Frenchies live?